1899–1900 Michigan State Normal Normalites men's basketball team

 1899–1900 was the third year of basketball at Michigan State Normal School.
 Both games were played against Michigan State University.
 Michigan State Normal School ended up splitting the games and finished 1–1.
 It was the only year for coach Leslie A. Butler.
+John Miller was basketball Manager but resigned before any games where played.

 Roster

 The team captain was H.W.
 Conklin.